Glomerulonephritis

 Steroids are used to reduce swelling and suppress your immune system.

-Once your kidneys have started to recover, your dose of corticosteroid medicine will usually be lowered.
+Once your kidneys have started to recover, your dose of steroids will usually be lowered.
 You may continue to take a small dose, or this treatment may be stopped altogether.

 Other medicines

-If your condition is thought to be linked to a viral infection, it may be treated with antiviral medication.
+If your condition is thought to be linked to a viral infection, it may be treated with antiviral medicine.

 Individual symptoms can sometimes be treated.
-For example, swelling caused by a build-up of fluid may be treated with a type of medication called a diuretic.
+For example, swelling caused by a build-up of fluid may be treated with a type of medicine called a diuretic.

 Treating high blood pressure